gtrxAC/gxbuild/README.md

 ```

 Replace all instances of `game` with your project's name, the same as defined in `config.sh`.
 This will only build for Windows and Linux.

+Note that by default, users must be logged in to GitHub to download the executables (artifacts).
+You can give your users a link like this to let them download without logging in: `https://nightly.link/YOURNAME/YOURREPO/workflows/main/main`.
+You can read more about this [here](https://nightly.link/).